Meehai/video-representations-extractor/README.md

 ## 3. CFG file

 The config file will have the hyperparameters required to instantiate each supported method as well as global hyperparameters for the output.
-This means that if a depth method is pre-traied for 0-300m, this information will be encoded in the CFG file and passed to the constructor of that particular depth method.
-There are also export level parameters, such as the output resolution of the representations.
+These parameters are sent to the constructor of each representation, so one can pass additional semantics to each representation, such as classes of a semantic segmentation or the maximum global depth value in meters.

 High level format: